 Part of the plan is the establishment of a Marine Protected Area (MPA).
 MPAs provide sanctuary for fishes and other aquatic organisms, in rehabilitation of damaged ecosystems among others.
 The proponent will coordinate with the LGU in developing management tool to respond and mitigate the impacts to the coastal resources.
-Idetified tools include establishment of Marine Protected Areas (MPA) and Networks, Ecosystem Based Fisheries Management (EBFM) and establishment of Fishery Management Units (FMU), coastal zone habitat and coral rehabilitation, beach forest rehabilitation, rehabilitation of estuarine and mangrove ecosystems, watershed management (10 kilometers from coast), solid waste management, risk reduction and disaster preparedness and climate change adaptation mechanisms.
+Idetified tools include establishment of Marine Protected Areas (MPA) and Networks, Ecosystem Based Fisheries Management (EBFM) and establishment of Fishery Management Units (FMU), coastal zone habitat and coral rehabilitation, beach forest rehabilitation, rehabilitation of estuarine and mangrove ecosystems, watershed management for selected sites, establishment of model communities per municipality, riverbank management (10 kilometers from coast), solid waste management, risk reduction and disaster preparedness and climate change adaptation mechanisms.